UnfoldedInc/deck.gl-native/README.md

 brew install gcc cmake clang-format lcov
 ```

-## Quickstart

-- `scripts/bootstrap.sh` to fetch the dependencies and perform setup
+- `scripts/bootstrap.sh` to fetch the dependencies and perform setup. `bootstrap.sh` can/should be called after pulling a branch to ensure environment is up to date
 - `scripts/build-clang` or `scripts/build-gcc` to build

 ## Dependencies

-Development can be done on macOS which is the primary environment, or Linux, which is supported mainly for CI testing.
-(Windows is not a supported dev env.)

 All the dependencies for macOS and Linux are bundled in a dependency repository that's being used as a submodule.
-Running `scripts/bootstrap.sh` fetches all the submodules.
+Running `scripts/bootstrap.sh`, among other things, fetches all the submodules.
+Alternatively, you can fetch them by running `git submodule update --init --recursive`.

 | Dependency                                                	| Description                                                                         	|
 |-----------------------------------------------------------	|-------------------------------------------------------------------------------------	|